 The "Form Lookup" field type is designed to pull or filter data/information from other forms within the same template and provide that data/information to the user on the mobile device in a dynamic drop-down selection list.
-This article details an example of a field designated as a form lookup field.

 A project manager wishes to have Collect users select a location code from a list of sampling locations that are appropriate for a planned sampling event.
 The Collect template will use Pre-Population to include location data in a "Locations" form when sent out to the Collect Mobile app.
 A "Sampling" form will have a field where the user will select the location code from the data pre-populated into the "Locations" form record.
 Furthermore, the template could filter down the list of location records based on location type.